Do You Provide Airport Pickup Upon Arrival in Kathmandu?

 Is a trek guide and a porter required for the Nar Phu Valley Trek?

 A trek guide is mandatory for this trip.
-The Nepal government will not issue the trekking permit for the Nar Phu Valley as this area is restricted, and having a guide is for your safety.
+The Nepal government will not issue the trekking permit for the Nar Phu Valley, as this area is restricted, and having a guide is for your safety.
 If you’re able to carry all your trekking equipment by yourself, you do not need to hire a porter.
 However, for a more enjoyable and stress-free trekking experience, it is advisable to have one porter for every two trekkers.
 It would be your great pleasure to give a job to the local potter of this area.

 Our Experience Trek Guide and Porter: